How to Start Running in the New Year

 Warm Up & Cool Down

 There are mixed opinions floating around about stretching before running.
 What most researchers agree on is that dynamic stretching, not static stretching, is beneficial to do before you run.
 Dynamic stretching uses controlled body movements to improve range of motion and loosen up muscles.
 Once you have completed your running workout, take some time to stretch out your muscles to an elongated point and hold each position for at least 30 seconds.
-Here is a more in-depth stretching guide.
+If you’re looking for examples, contact a personal trainer at your Snap Fitness location.

 Ease Into It

-When you first start out running or revisit running after a long time period, your body needs to slowly ease into it.
+When you first start out running or revisit running after a long time period (maybe you took the holidays off), your body needs to slowly ease into it.
 Listen to your body.
-If you are in physical pain, switch to intervals of running, then walking.
+If you are in physical pain, switch to intervals of running and walking.
 Gradually increase the time you spend running.
 Muscles soreness and aches are highly likely, but any sharp pains are a red flag that you must not ignore.
-If you do experience soreness, here are some ways to relieve your muscles.

 Switch It Up

 If you really want to improve your running ability and keep it fun, adding variety to your workouts is crucial.
-Try doing intervals alternating sprints and jogs.
-Running uphill will strengthen your body increasing your stride length and speed over time.
+Try doing intervals that alternate between sprints and jogs.
+Running uphill will strengthen your body while increasing your stride length and speed over time.
 Another variation to try is off-road running.
 Not only is the change in scenery exciting, but the uneven terrain is a great challenge for your body.

 One way to prevent overuse injuries while running is by improving your form.
 Take note of your posture and alignment while you run.
-Relax your face, neck and shoulders to avoid excess tension.
-For a more in-depth explanation on improving your running form, read through our trainer’s advice.
+Relax your face, neck, and shoulders to avoid excess tension.
+This is where those mirrors in the gym can come in handy, keep an eye on your form while using the treadmill to make slight adjustments before hitting the pavement or taking on a longer run.